Aarav90-cpu/arpkg-archive/CONTRIBUTING.md

 ## Requirements for Submission
 To submit a package to ARK OS, you must create a directory with your package name and include a single configuration file called `ARKBUILD`.

 > Note: Make sure the `ARKBUILD` does not contain wget commands!
+Use curl instead!

 ### 1. Directory Structure
 Fork this repository and create your package under the appropriate category: